 An Essay for Tweets from the Left

 The belief of progressives and conservatives is that different worlds are possible.
-Both see the basics of air, water, land, and food as the most powerful natural resources on the earth and once brought under the control of specific energy sources and industries, a sustainable environment is possible within an equitable economic system.
+Both see the basics of air, water, land, and food as the most powerful natural resources on the earth, and once brought under the control of specific energy sources and industries, a sustainable environment is possible within an equitable economic system.
+In this system, only then can children be protected without wealth.
 Putting the force of these ideas in a global context redefines national security needs all the way down to a sense of personal safety best defined as freedom from fear.
 It is in a global realm of competitive protection political actors become irrational.
 The rise of evil forces, demonizing recalcitrant actors, or the outright taking of spoils through conflict raise the walls of ignorance.

 Human DNA survival mechanisms will distort self-protection behaviors (i.e. fight/flight) in social groupings and it does not exclude complex government power-sharing systems.
 Entire social structures build supports eager to give meaning and purpose to the human experience of power.
 Communication of spiritual and community values, movements for social change, and reflections on past movements all push for a wide range of cultural transformations.
 New theories of change form among the institutions confronting the need to adapt to new conditions of human interaction and natural events.
 If each initiative defines an outcome-driven process, a practice based on evidence for action and detailed performance measures undertaken routinely by trusted parties, no matter how or where the idea for change occurred or the credit needed, the results should be trusted.
 Time is the great judge of failure and success.